 If you’d like to skip to the rankings, just click here.
 Otherwise, we’ll start with some basic things to know about the moderate resorts.

 As for theme, Disney moderate resorts are sort of closer to the deluxe resorts than the value resorts—not in terms of depth, but at least in terms of style.
 You won’t see any giant statues of Disney characters or giant Coca Cola cups at these resorts.
-You’ll see more subtle design elements chosen to reflect the theme.
+You’ll see more stylish design elements chosen to reflect the theme.

-Because they carry such large footprints and are built around lakes, Riverside, Caribbean Beach, and Coronado Springs are all serviced by buses that make multiple stops.
+Because they carry such large footprints and are built around lagoons, Riverside, Caribbean Beach, and Coronado Springs are all serviced by buses that make multiple stops.
 Overall we find this much more of a problem than a convenience.
 I’ll concede we’re big walkers, but we just never find the time it takes the buses to make multiple stops to be worth the convenience of not having to walk to a single stop.

-If you have a car at Disney World, you may find the moderate resorts significantly more tolerable, as there tends to be parking available near each building.
+That said, if you have a car at Disney World, you may find the moderate resorts significantly more tolerable, as there tends to be parking available near each building.
 Parking is once again free, and you get free parking at the theme parks.

 And of course, if you’re willing to Uber / Lyft / Minnie Van, you’ll be in a better spot.
 We almost always wind up using rideshare one or two times when we stay at the moderate resorts.